IBM/istio101/workshop/exercise-3/README.md

 Note that each guestbook pod has 2 containers in it.
 One is the guestbook container, and the other is the envoy proxy sidecar.

 ### Add the analyzer service
-The Watson Tone analyzer service will detect the tone from the words that users enter into the guestbook app.
+The Watson Tone analyzer service detects the tone from the words that users enter into the guestbook app.
 The tone is converted to the corresponding emoticons.

 Before you begin:
 - Use `bx target --cf` or `bx target -o ORG -s SPACE` to set the Cloud Foundry org and space where you want to provision the service.

-1. Deploy Watson Tone analyzer service.
+1. Deploy the Watson Tone analyzer service.

    1. Create the Watson Tone analyzer service in your space.
       ```console